コンテンツにスキップ

 (Mitsuzo Mori / Music writer)

-The fourth movement, "Ode to Joy."
-The moment when the choir of about 100 people waiting at the back of the stage all rose to their feet at once!
-It still gives me goosebumps no matter how many times I experience it.
+The fourth movement, "Ode to Joy," sees the moment when the choir of around 100 people waiting at the back of the stage suddenly rises to their feet!
+No matter how many times I experience it, it still gives me goosebumps.

 Even so, it's incredibly popular.

-With each professional orchestra performing several times, plus citizen orchestras also joining in, there will likely be over 100 concerts across the country, with tens of thousands of people enjoying the "Ode to Joy."
-It has now become a staple of the December season.
+Professional orchestras will each perform several times, and community orchestras will also join in, meaning that more than 100 concerts will be held across the country, with tens of thousands of people enjoying the "Ode to Joy."
+It has now become a staple of December.

-It seems that the piece began to be performed frequently a few years after the end of the war, so Japanese people's love for the Ninth has been going for quite a long time.
+It is said that the piece began to be performed frequently a few years after the end of the war, so Japanese people's love for the Ninth Symphony has been around for quite some time.

-It is said that the large number of performers, including the choir, means that the performers mobilize their relatives as a way to earn money for the New Year, but the main reason for the popularity of the Ninth is probably the fact that the wonderful melody of the fourth movement, "Ode to Joy," perfectly matches the sensibilities of the Japanese people.
+It is said that because the number of performers, including the choir, is so large that people mobilize their relatives to earn money over the New Year, but the main reason for the popularity of the Ninth Symphony is probably because the wonderful melody of the fourth movement, "Ode to Joy," perfectly matches the sensibilities of the Japanese people.

 *Image provided by Yokosuka Arts Theatre